Best time to find cheap flights, 4% potential price drop

 What time of day is cheapest to fly?

-Maui flights can be made cheaper if you choose a flight at noon.
-Booking a flight in the evening will likely mean higher prices.
+Maui flights can be made cheaper if you choose a flight in the morning.
+Booking a flight in the afternoon will likely mean higher prices.

 When to fly to Maui

 There is no bad time to visit book Maui flights.
 Winter and summer temperatures are almost identical.
 The west coast is mostly sunny and dry while the southeast and Kula uplands are wetter and often misty.